KhronosGroup/Vulkan-Hpp/docs/Building.md

 ## Minimum requirements

-The generator, samples, and tests requires a C++11 compiler.
+The generator requires a toolchain that supports C++20; the samples and tests may be compiled with C++11.
 The following compilers are known to work, and tested during releases:

 - Visual Studio ≥ 2015
 - GCC ≥ 4.8.2